How does a vessel manage to maintain a fast and stable connection even far from the shore?

 The challenge that seemed insurmountable

-Imagine managing an oil platform that processes millions of barrels per day, or coordinating operations of a fishing fleet at sea.
+Imagine managing an offshore platform that processes thousands of barrels per day, or coordinating operations of a fleet of vessels.
 Every decision depends on real-time data.
-Every second of disconnection can represent losses that reach millions of reais.
-The ocean does not forgive communication failures.
+Every minute of disconnect can represent losses amounting to millions of reais.

 The scale of the challenge in numbers

-● 72km maximum range of cell towers under ideal conditions with flat terrain;²
+72 km is the maximum range of traditional cellular towers under ideal conditions on flat terrain;

-● Over 150 platforms operating offshore just along the Brazilian coast, many in ultra-deep waters;³
+More than 150 platforms operating offshore just off the Brazilian coast, many in ultra-deep waters;

 The solution that is changing everything

-The response did not come from a single technology, but from the intelligent combination of multiple solutions.
+The answer did not come from a single technology, but from the intelligent combination of multiple solutions.
 This is where adaptive multiconnectivity comes in - an ecosystem that automatically adapts to the conditions and demands of each moment.
-GEO Satellites: The solid foundation Geostationary satellites positioned at 35,786 km altitude offer almost global coverage and unparalleled stability.

-● Ideal for applications that require consistent connectivity LEO Satellites: Extreme speed The new generation of low Earth orbit satellites has revolutionized the concept of latency at sea.
-Orbiting between 200-2,000 km altitude, they drastically reduce response time to just 20-40ms - comparable to what you have at home.
+The new generation of low Earth orbit satellites has revolutionized the concept of latency at sea.
+Orbiting between 200-2,000 km in altitude, they drastically reduce the response time to just 20-40ms - comparable to what you have at home.

 The differentiator: